JohnWattenbarger/fantasyFootballStats/ReadMe.txt

 Files:
   - Code:
+    > app.R --> Very similar to main.R, but runs in a shiny app (and can be deployed to shinyapp.io)
     > tableCreator.R --> contains functions to parse web and generate data tables
     > main.R --> uses tableCreator to generate different tables/visuals, and exports 2 excel files (<Year> Stats.xlsx and <Year> Data Analysis Stats.xlsx)
     > linearRegression --> python script that reads the Data Analysis file, runs linear regression on it, and generates predictive results in <Year> Predictions.xlsx